-- My Thoughts: Low fat diets with lots of low intensity exercise do NOT help with weight loss.
-For more information you can see my recommendations on diet and exercise for those with hypothyroidism here.
+- My Thoughts: Low-fat diets with lots of low-intensity exercises do NOT help with weight loss.
+For more information, you can see my recommendations on diet and exercise for those with hypothyroidism here.

 After our initial consultation, I sent her for a Comprehensive Functional Blood Chemistry Panel, which I will go over below:

 The following labs were "out of range" by the laboratory standards, for the tests that were "in-range" but suboptimal we will go over below (including thyroid studies):

 Elevated Homocysteine - An inflammatory marker and high levels are associated with an increased risk of developing heart disease.

 Low testosterone - Women need testosterone too!
 Low levels of testosterone are associated with a depressed mood, inability to lose weight and inability to create and maintain lean muscle mass (lowers overall metabolism of the body).

 Elevated blood sugar - By conventional standards, she falls into the Diabetes range (we will go over this below).